illuminati1911/IRBlaster/README.md

 ## Roadmap
 ### Near future
-- Support for different GPIOs
+- Support for different GPIOs and PWM channels
-- Support for all Raspberry Pi devices
 ### Some day
 - Direct Memory Access (DMA) support to transmit on any GPIO